WhitmanCS370/sp24-lab6/README.md

 Write your answers to the questions below.

 * What were the main ideas from SDX chapter 8?
+    How to call and handle function calling

 * What questions did you have about the material in the chapters?
 What did you find confusing?
+    We have no general questions about the chapter.

 Write a short summary of what you did (which exercises) below.

+We completed Exercise 1 and 2 and for Exercise 3 we
+- Rewriting Enviroment Creation
+- Preventing Redefinition